- Reference Number: HEY-163/2018

 - Departments: Orthopaedics

 This leaflet has been produced to give you general information about your admission to hospital for surgery.
-Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor or nurse but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.

 What is a fracture of the ankle?

-A fracture is either a partial or complete break through a bone.
+A fracture is either a break through a bone.
 The most common form of ankle fractures are those to the tibia and fibula where they join the foot.

 Why do I need an operation?